TheanRuXin/A202SGI-Android-Development-Skills/README.md

 # A202SGI Andorid Development Skills
 A simple, user-friendly Android To-Do List application designed to help users manage daily tasks efficiently.
-The app allows users to add, edit, delete, and track their tasks, ensuring better productivity and time management.
+The app allows users to add, edit, delete, and track their tasks with different catgories.
 Built with Android Studio and Firebase Firestore for data storage and synchronization.

 ## Table of Contents
 1. Introduction